faraz9993/All_EIC_DevOps_Training/Assessment_Day.md

 ### This is a Order Processing webpage:
 ![alt text](images/Assessment_Day/Image_5)

-### After successful I deployment of the images, I pushed the code to the development branch and merged them to the testing and then later to the production branch.
+### After the successful deployment of all the micro-services, I pushed the code to the development branch and merged them to the testing and then later to the production branch.

 ![alt text](images/Assessment_Day/Image_3)